pgrwe/flutter-raylib/README.md

 cd flrl_v1
 flutter run
 ```
-I haven't had any issues running this on different machines, but if you have any problems please open up a github issue and I can take a look.
+I haven't had any issues running this on multiple platforms (Windows and Linux), but if you have any problems please open up a github issue and I can take a look.

 ## Credits
 Jochum van der Ploeg - [dart-raylib bindings](https://gitlab.com/wolfenrain/dart-raylib)